New Zealand grayling: Diet

-The dentition and digestive system of the New Zealand grayling suggests the fish was omnivorous, feeding on both aquatic larvae such as caddisflies, and plants such as waterweeds growing on the rocks of riverbeds.
+The dentition and digestive system of the New Zealand grayling suggests the fish was omnivorous, feeding on both aquatic insect larvae such as caddisflies, and plants such as waterweeds growing on the rocks of riverbeds.
 The fish is suspected to have been herbivorous at times.

 Distribution

-The New Zealand grayling was widely distributed throughout both the North and South islands of New Zealand throughout the 1800s; however, the distribution of the fish decreased to more isolated parts of New Zealand throughout the 20th century such as some streams in the East Cape, Wairarapa and Otaki districts on the North Island and on the west coast of the South Island.
-It was found in freshwater rivers and streams during autumn and winter, and migrated to New Zealand’s surrounding seas in early spring.
+The New Zealand grayling was widely distributed throughout both the North and South Islands of New Zealand throughout the 1800s; however the range of the fish decreased to more isolated parts of New Zealand in the 20th century, such as some streams in the East Cape, Wairarapa and Otaki districts on the North Island and on the west coast of the South Island.
+It was found in freshwater rivers and streams during autumn and winter, and migrated to New Zealand's surrounding seas in early spring.
 The fish is believed to have spawned in freshwater rivers before migrating to the sea and returning to freshwater to reproduce.

-Angling and Hunting
+History

-The New Zealand grayling was often hunted by the Māori.
+The New Zealand grayling was often hunted by Māori.
 A traditional way the Māori people hunted the New Zealand grayling was by using a basket trap known as a hīnaki, lodged in a river to capture fish swimming downstream.
-The traps were often left overnight, so by morning, fish that were guided into the trap by the mānuka brush walls would be caught at the top of the tapered “V”, not being able to swim back against the current to avoid being caught.
+The traps were often left overnight, so by morning, fish that were guided into the trap by the mānuka brush walls would be caught at the top of the tapered "V", not being able to swim back against the current to avoid being caught.
 This method of catching the fish was effective as it allowed dozens of fish to be captured at a single time.
-Another method used by the Māori people incorporated people chasing the fish with spears or weapons to lead them into the “V” shaped traps.
+Another method involved two parties, one group startling the fish by beating the water with sticks, and another waiting downstream with nets.

+The fish was abundant in the 19th Century.
+It was prized by early European settlers, unlike many other native species, and it became a sporting fish.
+Hundreds of graylings were often caught at once.
+The first declines in fish numbers were noted in the 1870s, and by the 1880s the New Zealand grayling was no longer found in most rivers.
+The population decreased so much by the 1900s that shoals would be reported on in newspapers.
+The last confirmed sighting of the fish being in 1923, when Peter Buck asked Māori living in the Waiapu Valley to teach him traditional fishing methods.

+In 1951, some years after the last sighting, the species was given full legal protection by the Freshwater Fisheries Regulations.
+It is the only New Zealand native freshwater fish ever to be protected.
+In August 2018, the New Zealand Department of Conservation classified the New Zealand grayling as "Extinct" under the New Zealand Threat Classification System.